Seattle Building Emissions Performance Standards Policy Development

 • June 8 - 29, 2023 - State Environmental Policy Act (SEPA) public comment period

-Stakeholder Engagement Process Overview
+Stakeholder Engagement Process Overview (2022-2023 Policy Development)

-OSE is responsible for developing a building emissions performance standard policy with community input for the Mayor's and City Council's consideration.
-This has included more than 125 stakeholder meetings, advisory group meetings, and webinars between late 2021 to May 2023.
-In addition, OSE has received both comment and support letters, and more than 100 comments or questions were emailed to OSE or conveyed by phone during this timeframe.
-The BPS stakeholder engagement has been conducted in two broad phases:
+OSE developed the building emissions performance standard policy with community input for the Mayor's and City Council's consideration.
+OSE met with climate advocates, labor organizations, building owners, building professionals, government partners, utilities, non-profit owners, community-based organizations, condo owners, and tenants.
+This included more than 125 stakeholder meetings, advisory group meetings, and webinars attended by hundreds of people between late 2021 to through 2023.
+In addition, OSE received dozens of comment and support letters, and more than 100 comments or questions were emailed to OSE or conveyed by phone.
+OSE also ran a technical advisory group and participated in the Housing Development Consortium’s affordable housing task force.

 Advisory Group Summaries